-Running a Windows program If all went well, a launcher icon appeared for the application you just installed.
+Running a Windows program If all went well, CrossOver's main window is now populated with launchers for the Windows applications you have installed.
+You can click on these icons to run your Windows applications.
 You will find this icon in CrossOver's main window.